 The first recorded wreck was the Sparrow-Hawk which ran aground at Orleans in 1626.
 The people aboard were able to get ashore safely, and the ship was repaired.
 But, before it could set sail, the ship was sunk by another storm and wasn't seen for over two hundred years.
 In 1863, after storms had shifted the sands again, the skeleton of the Sparrow-Hawk reappeared briefly.
 So the ocean takes and gives back and takes again.
-The ribs of the ship are stored in Plymouth at Pilgrim Hall.)
+The ribs of the ship are stored in Plymouth at Pilgrim Hall.

-From the Head of the Meadow Beach at North Truro, the wreck of the Frances, which was sunk in a December gale in 1872, may still be seen at low tide.
+At Head of the Meadow Beach at North Truro, the wreck of the Frances, which was sunk in a December gale in 1872, may still be seen at low tide.
 United States Life Saving Service men dragged a whaleboat from the bay across the Cape to the outer beach and rescued all aboard.
 The captain, who died several days later from the effects of exposure, is buried in Truro.